eitansuez/spring-petclinic-istio/docs/deploy.md

     helm install customers-db-mysql bitnami/mysql --set auth.database=service_instance_db
     ```

+The databases should be up after ~ 1-2 minutes.

 Wait for the pods to be ready (2/2 containers).

 ## Build the apps, create the docker images, push them to the local registry

+We assume you already have [maven](https://maven.apache.org/) installed locally.

 1. Compile the apps and run the tests: